 To begin, set up Pants on your local machine.

 Periodically, you will want to run MyPy and the autoformatters and linters:

-# Format un-committed changes $ ./pants --changed-since=HEAD fmt # Run the pre-commit checks, including `typecheck` and `lint` $ build-support/githooks/pre-commit
+# Format un-committed changes $ pants --changed-since=HEAD fmt # Run the pre-commit checks, including `check` and `lint` $ build-support/githooks/pre-commit

 See our Style guide for some Python conventions we follow.

 You do not need to fully finish your change before asking for feedback.
 We'd be eager to help you while iterating.

 If doing this, please open your pull request as a "Draft" and prefix your PR title with "WIP".
 Then, comment on the PR asking for feedback and/or post a link to the PR in Slack.